-Onions left in the refrigerator for too long will often exhibit a fuzzy white growth around the roots.
-This may be onion white rot and those infected plants should never be allowed to come into contact with anything related to your garden.
+Onions left in the refrigerator for too long often exhibit a fuzzy white growth around the roots.
+Those onions have a fungal disease, onion white rot.
+Keep them from coming into contact with anything related to your garden.

 Onion white rot lifecycle

-This fungal disease is caused by Sclerotium cepivorum and it strikes onions, garlic, and other members of the Allium family.
-Unlike other fungi, this one does not produce spores.
-Onion white rot can stay viable in soil for over 20 years.
-Instead, it survives in the soil as sclerotia (dormant fungal structures with stored food).
-These sclerotia can travel by piggybacking on equipment, people, tools, infected plants and soil, and even on the wind.
 A single sclerotium in 20 pounds of soil will infect nearby plants.
-One or two sclerotia in one pound of soil will cause all plants to be infected.
-The sclerotia will stay dormant in the soil until onions, garlic or other Allium are planted.
-As part of their normal growth, these plants discharge certain chemicals into the soil around their roots.
+One or two sclerotia in one pound of planting soil will cause all plants to be infected.
+The sclerotia will stay dormant in the soil until Allium comes on the scene.
+As part of their growth, these plants discharge certain chemicals into the soil around their roots.
 These chemicals stimulate the fungi to germinate.
 Soil temperatures of 50° to 75°F allow the fungi to grow, peaking between 60° to 65°F.

 Onion white rot symptoms